ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 lang: en
 ---

-# Guide: How to use a wallet
+# How to: use a wallet

 Would you like to know how to use a wallet, this walkthrough is for you.
 We will have a look at how to operate all the basic functions of a wallet.
 If you don’t have one yet, check out our Guide: How to register an Ethereum account.